reserve-protocol/protocol/docs/demurrage-collateral.md

 targetPerRef(): 1
 ```

-The target unit must be named in a way that distinguishes it from the non-demurrage version of itself.
-We suggest the following naming scheme:

 `DMR{annual_demurrage_in_basis_points}{token_symbol}` or `DMR100USD`, for example

-The `DMR` prefix is short for demurrage; the `annual_demurrage_in_basis_points` is a number such as 100 for 1% annually; the `token_symbol` is the symbol of what would have otherwise been the target unit had the collateral been purely SelfReferential.
+1. The `DMR` prefix is short for demurrage
+2. The `annual_demurrage_in_basis_points` is a number such as 100 for 1% annually
+3. The `token_symbol` is the symbol of what would have otherwise been the target unit had the collateral been purely SelfReferential

-Collateral can only be automatically substituted in the basket with collateral that share the same target unit.
-This unfortuna
-tely means that a standard WETH collateral would not be in the same class as our demurrage ETH collateral, unless the WETH collateral were also demurrage-based, and at the same rate.
+Collateral can only be automatically substituted in the basket with collateral that share the _exact_ same target unit.
+This unfortunately means a standard WETH collateral cannot be backup for a demurrage ETH collateral.
+Both the unit type and rate must be identical in order for two collateral to be in the same target unit class.

 ### Setting the basket weights

-For demurrage collateral, the prime basket weights are in units of January 1st 2020 collateral, not today's collateral.
+Prime basket weights are in units of January 1st 2020 collateral, not today's collateral.
 It doesn't matter if the collateral wasn't around in 2020 -- when setting the basket weights the setter must take into account how much demurrage has occurred since January 1st 2020.

-For example, say an asset has had 5% total demurrage since January 1st 2020 and you want to (on today's date) create a basket of that is worth $1: the correct basket weight would be `1 / 0.95 = ~1.0526`.
+For example, say an asset has had 5% total demurrage since January 1st 2020 and you want to (on today's date) create a basket of that is worth $1: the correct basket weight to provide to `setPrimeBasket()` would be `1 / 0.95 = ~1.0526`.

 To calculate total demurrage since 2020-01-01 00:00:00 UTC, use: